tonyaldon/emacs.d/README.md

 To show the help about `cask`, run the command `cask help`.

-# Tests

-To run the `tests` perform with `ert`, run the command:

-	make test

-To test the whole emacs setting, run the command:

-	make test_all

-Install the pre-commit hook, so that the tests are always running:

-    cp pre-commit .git/hooks/pre-commit

 # My Emacs Setup History

 If you're interested in the path I've taken to get to the `emacs`